gek169/gek169/README.md

 I'm a computer science major studying at the University of Kentucky.
 My hobbies:

 * Making digital visual art.
-* Writing C, Javascript, C++, and sometimes lua and other languages.
+* Writing C, occasionally Javascript.
+I will work on C++ projects occasionally.
 * Working out.
+Lifting.
 * Making music (Not very *good* music, mind you...)
-* Listening to old music
+* Listening to banger tunes from the nineties.
 * Talking to people on the internet.

 I've been writing C code since I was 13 years old and am familiar with the C family up to C++20 (Spaceship operator, concepts...).

-I write more C code than C++ code purely because I find it more fun.
-C++ has the potential to be far more productive as a language, but it is cumbersome.
-For every useful abstraction C++ provides, there seems to be a thousand ways that even the most seasoned C++ developers have misused and abused it either out of ignorance or apathy.
-I find C++ becomes spaghetti far more rapidly than C and the accumulation of technical debt is an order of magnitude more disastrous.
+Yes, I can write C++.
+I find some of the design decisions... questionable at best.
+C++ and OOP in general tends to involve a lot of anti-patterns that make code harder to read and harder to maintain.
+A nice C++ codebase is a hard find.

 I've contributed a fair number of projects to the free software world.
 Not all of them are on my Github, but certainly the ones i've contributed the most to.
 I have forked a couple repositories without any modifications on occasion, purely as a sign of respect and interest.

+The project I feel is of the most interest as a Computer Science topic is my own architecture and programming language, SISA16, which I devised as a way of writing cross-platform low-level code.
+It is a von-neumann architecture capable of self-modifying code.
+It has no memory mapping unit, nor privilege levels but still has the ability to fully sandbox its own execution- sort of like a privilege ring.
+If I had to describe it, I'd call it a "cut-down overclocked M68k" or perhaps a "65c02 on steroids".
+It is almost as fast as the V8 javascript engine for equivalent asm.js style code on the same CPU (every operation has an |0 to force 32 bit ops to be generated... yada yada), although for most tasks Sisa16 is faster, due to sisa16 not using syscalls or mallocs where a javascript engine spams them.

+I am currently working on an improved architecture designed for high performance JIT and a true "cross-platform assembly language" called "CISCY".
+I estimate it will outperform sisa16 by a factor of two or maybe even three when i'm finished.
+It should be on github this year, but I am making no promises.
+I am hoping it will be a viable programming language for OSdev and that is indeed one of my goals- a full kernel written almost entirely in my own assembly language, which can run on almost any architecture.
+I believe in James Gosling's vision of "Replacing CPU hardware", I simply think Java took some wrong turns.

 ### Yes, I know the basics of devops and web development
 I am intimately familiar with PHP, Javascript, HTML, and CSS.
 I've written code which interacts with SQL databases from PHP and docker containers.
+If you want to hire me for that, I will not disappoint!

 I have written server backend implementations (some of which are on github) using node, deno, docker, nginx, apache2, and even in plain C.